4/F 1222 Pingxingguan Lu

 We will take a journey through the music of Diego de Pantoja's time, from his years of study in the Jesuit province of Toledo to his training stay in Macau, to arrive with him in Beijing.
 From there, we will explore the wonderful musical legacy of almost two centuries of relationship and exchange in the Court until the end of the 18th century.
 All thanks to this Spanish missionary, the first Westerner, together with Matteo Ricci, to unveil the Forbidden City.

-"The Emperor's Harpsichord: After the Legacy of Diego de Pantoja" is a unique proposal on the Spanish musicological scene, which brings together on stage , the first Spanish ensemble to specialize in the research and interpretation of early Chinese music, as well as in the musical relationship between imperial China and the Western world; and Íliber Ensemble, a Baroque chamber group using period instruments and historical performance practice.
+"The Emperor's Harpsichord: Diego de Pantoja and His Legacy" is a unique proposal on the Spanish musicological scene, which brings together on stage , the first Spanish ensemble to specialize in the research and interpretation of early Chinese music, as well as in the musical relationship between imperial China and the Western world; and Íliber Ensemble, a Baroque chamber group using period instruments and historical performance practice.